Understanding Legal Separation in New Jersey

 Commonly Asked Questions About Legal Separation

-We get a lot of questions from our New Jersey clients about legal separation.
+We get a lot of questions from our New Jersey clients about separation.
 Here are some common questions we are asked:

 - What is a Legal Separation?